takomo-io/takomo-docs/docs/intro.md

 ### Extensible

-Plug in your own JavaScript code to extend the core features.
+Plug in your own JavaScript/TypeScript code to extend the core features.
 You can implement your own:

 - Parameter resolvers to resolve stack parameter values at deployment time
 - Hooks to run code at different deployment stages